mild-blue/clockify-automation/README.md

 - `ToggleFilterClient` - if you use a personal workspace and have just one client for all projects and want to filter by that one - fill the name, otherwise leave empty
 - `ToggleUser` - user whose time entries we want to acces
-- `TogglePassword` / users password to log into Toggl
 - `From` - from when start exporting the data in format `YYYY-MM-DD`
 - `To` - end date for data export in format `YYYY-MM-DD`
 - `DeleteExistingFrom` - if `true`, it deletes all entries from Clockify starting from the `From` date (*NOTE: that it even deletes